 Crickley Hill and the A417 road improvement scheme

-The traffic problems on the A417 as it passes Crickley Hill are well known and have blighted the area for many years.
-We recognise the need to reduce the congestion and number of collisions on this stretch of road and solve the problem of the ‘missing link’.
+The traffic problems caused by the A417 as it passes Crickley Hill are well known and the road continues to blight the area, as it has for many years.
+There is no doubt that high congestion and collision levels need to be addressed and the problem of the ‘Missing Link’ finally solved.